ABergman7/ABergman7.github.io/index.md

 My name is Austin Bergman I am a senior at Western Oregon University.
 I am currently majoring in Computer Science and Mathematics.
-As of now I am going 2 years in working as a volunteer DBA for the state.
+As of now I am going on 2 years in working as a volunteer DBA for the state of Oregon.
 This past summer I got married, and crossed sky-diving off my bucket list!
 All my code can be found in my personal [Repository](https://github.com/ABergman7/ABergman7.github.io)